Professor Karen O'Reilly BA Essex, PhD Essex

 Emeritus Professor of Sociology

-International Advisory Board member, Glarus: Global Labour in Rural Societies (GLARUS) project.
-Funded by the Norwegian Research Council, 2017 – 2021.
+Karen is currently an active member on the International Advisory Board of The Global Labour in Rural Societies (GLARUS) project, funded by the Norwegian Research Council, 2017 – 2021.
 Based in Norway, the project aims to explore how contemporary global flows of low-skilled and manual labour transform the social fabric of non-urban regions in Western society.

 Karen’s research interests fall into three broad themes: migration, social class, and ethnographic methods.
 Karen has spent many years living amongst and learning from British people who move abroad in search of a better way of life.
 Sociologically this has informed an interest in a broad range of themes, including: ethnicity, identity and community; nations and nationalism; home and belonging; social exclusion; the informal economy; tourism-related migration; and friends and networks.
 The ESRC has funded this research three times and the findings have been published in a selection of books and papers broadly related to migration.
 The research has also generated considerable media interest and has featured on BBC’s Real Story, Radio 4’s Thinking Allowed, and mainstream newspaper articles in the UK and Spain.